 Frame bags can take plenty of abuse when used on long trips.
 The most common failure point seems to be on the zipper, which is why some bags have opted toward a roll top zipper.

 Other than the zipper, frame bags enjoy long lives, being well protected within the confines of the bicycle’s frame.
 Given their cavernous nature, when used for transporting food or small items, things can get lost in the bottoms of them, requiring an occasional cleaning out.

-Frame bags that are strapped on can rub against the frame over time, wearing out the finish or in the case of carbon fiber, even wearing into the frame.
-When frame rub is a concern, protecting the frame with something like Revelate’s Frame Saver tape will eliminate this potential liability.
+Frame bags can rub against the frame over time, wearing out the finish or in the case of carbon fiber, even wearing into the frame.
+When frame rub is a concern, protecting the frame with something like Revelate’s Frame Saver tape will help combat this problem.

 The problem of knee rub can occur for some cyclists.
 There is a decent amount of variability in gap between knees from one cyclist to the next.
 For those with narrow knee gaps, knees rubbing on the bag can be a problem.
 Frame bags do have different widths.
 And how they are packed can substantially increase of decrease their width.